dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 Explain how the UI works smoothly on desktop, tablet, and mobile.
 Describe the step-by-step process: paste link → analyze → choose format → download.
+Explain how the app stays fast and lightweight with minimal dependencies.